ds-modules/curriculum-guide/workflow/creating-notebooks.md

 ## Create a Blank Notebook

 This section describes how to create a notebook on the JupyterHub infrastructure.
 Go to [datahub.berkeley.edu](https://datahub.berkeley.edu).
-Click on the green "Start My Server" button.
+Click on the green `Start My Server` button.

 ![](https://cloud.githubusercontent.com/assets/8205702/23236423/0ae83eb6-f90e-11e6-9c17-8d4f0eff9408.png)

-Click on the "New" dropdown on the right side of the page.
-Select the option for "Python 3" under "Notebooks."
+Click on the `New` dropdown on the right side of the page.
+Select the option for `Python 3` under `Notebooks`.

 ![](https://cloud.githubusercontent.com/assets/8205702/23236478/4418c61a-f90e-11e6-8b2a-42c3ab52f423.png)